Ph.D. in Social Work and Anthropology curriculum

 Curricular goals

-• Develop a thorough understanding and ability to appropriately utilize contemporary theories of culture and human behavior in their many manifestations, e.g., gender, ethnicity, structural violence.
+• Develop a thorough understanding and ability to appropriately utilize contemporary theories of culture and human behavior in their many manifestations, e.g., gender, ethnicity and structural violence.

 • Understand the nature of social and political inequities, their sources and effective strategies for intervention.